Looking to discover London’s best parks and wide open spaces?

 Holland Park

-This is a smaller public park, also with a lot of other attractions – with walking paths, beautiful gardens, as well other attractions.
+One of London’s best parks, this is a smaller public park, also with a lot of other attractions – with walking paths, beautiful gardens, as well other attractions.
 In particular, there is an open-air theatre, and opera in the summer months, and there is also an impressive art museum.
 The park also has an interesting history with a Jacobean mansion, Holland House, and a Jacobean mansion, which became a hub of political and literary activity, including Disraeli and Lord Byron amongst others.

 Amongst the 55 acres of Holland Park, there is a Japanese-style Kyoto Gardens with a bridge and a waterfall, and a must-see for those in the area.
 You may even spot a peacock or two…